featureflow/featureflow-javascript-sdk/README.md

 | **`return`** | `boolean` | | `true` if the feature's value is equal to `'off'` provided, otherwise `false`  |

 ##### `featureflow.evaluate(featureKey).value()`
-Returns the value of a feature for the given context.
+Returns the value of a feature for the given user.

 | Params | Type | Default | Description |
 |---------------|----------|--------------|----------------------------------------------------------------|